Past Meeting Presentations

 See the presentation here Jim Spangler is president and owner of Spangler Prototype, IC, (SPI), a consulting firm that specializes in power supply design, compliance issues, and pc board layout.
 SPI is a member of PSMA.
 He is a Life Member of IEEE, as well of a number of societies including PELS, IAS, and PES.
 He has worked as an FAE for several semiconductor manufacturers, written industry conference papers, instructed at the college level, and done design work related to lighting ballasts and power supplies.
 His education includes a BEET from DeVry, MSEE from Northern Illinois, and doctoral work at IIT.

-our own Jerry Meyerhoff, of JDM Labs.
+second speaker is our own Jerry Meyerhoff, of JDM Labs.

 One of our best attended Chapter meetings,